abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/5-PS-Arrays.md

 - Explanation:

-  - We need to find the maximum number of overlapping intervals at any time, which represents the minimum number of rooms needed to schedule all the meetings.
+  - We need to **find the maximum number of overlapping intervals at any time**, which represents the minimum number of rooms needed to schedule all the meetings.
   - we will use a `count` variable to keep track of the number of rooms allocated.
   - We need to loop through the intervals and check if the `start` time of the **current** interval is less than the `end` time of the **previous** interval.
     - if it is, we need to allocate a new room by incrementing the `count` variable.